mdsufz/OrtSuite/README.md

 - A file containing all interspecies interactions whose combined functional potential allow a complete pathway of interest (defined in *user_input.csv*).
 As an example: [Aerobic conversion of benzoate to acetyl-CoA](Aerobic_benzoate-acetylCoA.csv)
 - A HTML file containing the interactive network visulization for the pathway of interest.
 For example: [network_example](network_example.png).

+Video tutorials
+===

+We also provide video tutorials briefling explaining how to use OrtSuite [here](https://xxxx).

 Citing OrtSuite
 ====

-A preprint version of OrtSuite is available [here](https://www.biorxiv.org/content/10.1101/2021.06.04.447094v1).
-A link to the published manuscript will be provided as soon as possible.
+Publication of OrtSuite is available [here](https://www.life-science-alliance.org/content/4/12/e202101167).
 If other software contained and used by OrtSuite was also useful in your research (e.g. DIAMOND, BLAST and OrthoFinder) please give them credit as well.

 Contributions
 ====